Matilda's Sewing Room

-- Salish Indian cedar bark woven basket – on the floor, containing sewing projects.
+Coast Salish cedar bark woven basket – on the floor, containing sewing projects.
 Local First Nations women made regular visits to early homes to trade baskets for clothing, soap and other staples.

-- The charming antique spindled tag're holds samples of various embroidery, tatting, crochet work and knitting.
+The charming antique sewing basket holds samples of various embroidery, tatting, crochet work and knitting.